EresDevOrg/personal-agent-bridge/README.md

 # `@ubiquity-os/personal-agent-bridge`

-The Personal Agent Bridge is a [UbiquityOS](https://github.com/apps/ubiquity-os) plugin designed to enable seamless interaction between [UbiquityOS](https://github.com/apps/ubiquity-os) and a [Personal Agent plugin](https://github.com/EresDevOrg/personal-agent) hosted on a user's GitHub account.
+The Personal Agent Bridge is a [UbiquityOS](https://github.com/apps/ubiquity-os) plugin designed to enable seamless interaction between [UbiquityOS](https://github.com/apps/ubiquity-os) and a [Personal Agent](https://github.com/EresDevOrg/personal-agent) hosted on a user's GitHub account.
 It detects any comment beginning with `/@username` and relays it to the mentioned user's personal-agent for further handling.
 Detailed documentation about the operations of the personal-agent can be found [here](https://github.com/EresDevOrg/personal-agent/blob/development/README.md).

 ## Usage